ibm-cloud-docs/appid/istio.md

   ```
   {: codeblock}

-  You might want to configure Helm to use `--tls` mode.
-For help with enabling TLS, check out the [Helm repository](https://helm.sh/docs/tiller_ssl/#using-ssl-between-helm-and-tiller){: external}.
-If you enable TLS, be sure to append `--tls` to every Helm command that you run.
   For more information about using Helm with IBM Cloud Kubernetes Service, see [Adding services by using Helm Charts](/docs/containers?topic=containers-helm#public_helm_install).
   {: tip}

 3. Add the repository.